Hypothesis Testing for Adversarial Channels: Chernoff-Stein Exponents: Private Randomness

-In the rest of this section, we give an achievable lower bound on the error exponent $\bpvtexp$ and characterize the pairs $\inp{\nullHyp,\altHyp}$ for which it is positive\footnote{This characterization is implicit in~\cite[Corollary 1]{chaudhuri2021compoundArxiv}.
-Note that the ``deterministic coding'' transmitter there has access to the message which serves as a source of private randomness for the testing problem.}.
+\begin{remark} Example~\ref{ex:role_of_memory} demonstrates that, in the setting of encoders with private randomness, the error exponent can be strictly improved by drawing channel inputs i.i.d. as blocks of two symbols (instead of just one symbol at a time).
+It is conceivable that, in general, the optimal error exponent could only be achieved asymptotically through a sequence of schemes that rely on drawing channel inputs as blocks of increasing length.
+Towards this, ~\cite{bakshi2025} gives an example of a channel, over which schemes involving drawing inputs as blocks of length $3$ strictly improve upon schemes that involve drawing inputs as blocks of length $2$. \end{remark} In the rest of this section, we give an achievable lower bound on the error exponent $\bpvtexp$ and characterize the pairs $\inp{\nullHyp,\altHyp}$ for which it is positive\footnote{This characterization is implicit in~\cite[Corollary 1]{chaudhuri2021compoundArxiv}.
+Note that the ``deterministic coding'' transmitter there has access to the message that serves as a source of private randomness for the testing problem.}.
 If $\convHull(\nullHyp)\cap\convHull(\altHyp)\neq \emptyset$, then $\bpvtexp = 0$ (by Theorem~\ref{thm:shared_characterization}).
-This follows from the fact that the adversary can choose $S^n$ and $\bar{S}^n$ i.i.d. so that a channel in the intersection may be induced which renders the hypotheses indistinguishable irrespective of the transmission scheme.
+This follows from the fact that the adversary can choose $S^n$ and $\bar{S}^n$ i.i.d. so that a channel in the intersection may be induced, which renders the hypotheses indistinguishable irrespective of the transmission scheme.
 It turns out that when the transmitter only has private randomness, a more carefully chosen adversary strategy which now depends on the transmission scheme may render $\bpvtexp = 0$ for a larger class of $\inp{\nullHyp,\altHyp}$ pairs. \begin{definition}[ {\cite[eq. $(2)$]{chaudhuri2021compound}}] The pair $\inp{\nullHyp,\altHyp}$ is {\em trans-symmetrizable} if there exist conditional distributions $P_{S|X},P_{\bar{S}|X}$ such that, for every $x, \tilde{x}\in\cX$ and $y\in \cY$,